What’s the difference between "stopping", "shutting down" and "killing" a node?

 Stopping — stops event-routing functions on the node, but the node remains alive and a member of the primary component.

-Shutting down — terminates the node (so that it leaves the primary component).
+Shutting down — terminates the node (so that it leaves the cluster).

 Killing — terminates the node regardless of its operational state.
 Killing a node is not recommended unless the node cannot be shut down normally (for example, the node becomes stuck in the STOPPING state for some reason).